Past Stars Once At Odds With The Opry

 Dierks Bentley

-The reason behind Dierks Bentley‘s ban from the Opry may be one of the most surprising on this list.
-Unlike the other artists we’ll mention, Bentley’s Opry ban was actually handed down before he became a famous singer.
+The reason behind Dierks Bentley’s ban from the Opry may be one of the most surprising on this list.
+Unlike the other artists we’ll mention, Bentley’s Opry ban actually occurred BEFORE he became famous.

-Since he worked close to the Opry, Bentley would often sneak over there once he was off work and would find his way backstage to hang out with the artists who showed up.
+Since he worked close to the Opry, Bentley often snuck over there when he finished work, and would find his way backstage to hang out with the artists.

 The Opry eventually caught on to what Bentley was doing, and made him leave, telling him to never come back.
 But his ban didn’t last for long.

-After Bentley became famous, the Opry wasted little time in recognizing his talent, and asked him to become a member in 2005.
+After Bentley became famous, the Opry wasted little time in recognizing his talent.
+He joined the Opry as a member in 2005.

 Skeeter Davis

-As one of the leading stars of her era, it was no surprise when Skeeter Davis was asked to become a member of the Opry.
-But what did come as a surprise is that she was once banned from performing there for an entire year.
+As one of the leading stars of her era, it was no surprise that the Opry asked Skeeter Davis to be a member.
+But it did come as a surprise when she received a ban from performing there for an entire year.

 The reason why?
 She decided to speak her mind after police arrested 11 members of Bill Lowrey’s “Christ Is The Answer Crusade” when they marched through Nashville days prior to her Opry appearance on December 8, 1973.

-Davis made it clear she wasn’t a fan of the officers’ actions, and spoke her mind prior to her Opry performance, saying the following:
+Davis made it clear she did not approve of the officers’ actions.
+She spoke her mind prior to her Opry performance, saying the following:

 The Opry felt that Davis went too far, and suspended her membership in addition to banning her from performing.

-But the ban was lifted a year later, and she came back to perform many times until she made her last Opry appearance in 2002.
+But the ban lifted a year later, and she came back to perform many times until she made her last Opry appearance in 2002.
+She died two years later in 2004.

 Neko Case

-While Neko Case is primarily known for her work in the rock genre, some of her work has been influenced by country, folk, and Americana.
-The Opry apparently felt she had a strong enough connection to country music in 2001, which is when she was invited to play at the Grand Ole Opry Plaza Party.
+While Neko Case is primarily known for her work in the rock genre, some of her work shows influences from country, folk, and Americana.
+The Opry apparently felt she had a strong enough connection to country music in 2001, when she was invited to play at the Grand Ole Opry Plaza Party.

-The outdoor concert took place in July, and if you’ve ever been to Tennessee in July, you know how hot it can get.
-It made matters worse that the stage was black and a barbecue pit was right next to it.
+The outdoor concert took place in July.
+If you’ve ever been to Tennessee in July, you know how hot it can get.
+It made matters worse that the stage was black and had a barbecue pit next to it.

-Mid-performance, Case felt that the heat was starting to get to her, and asked for some water or a the chance to take a short break.
-But her requests were denied.
-Growing dizzy and fearing she was about to suffer a heatstroke, a desperate Case removed her top in an attempt to cool down.
+Mid-performance, Case felt the heat starting to make her woozy.
+She asked for some water or the chance to take a short break.
+But her requests were ignored.
+Growing dizzy and fearing she a heatstroke, a desperate Case removed her top in an attempt to cool down.

 Neko Case Talks New Box Set, DIY Days, Getting Kicked Off Grand Ole Opry https://t.co/8Sgogimuei pic.twitter.com/wRyCkpYMEq